pythonlover02/Proton-Sarek/README.md

 ## Install:

+###  Native:

-1. Download a release from the release page
+1. Download a release from the release [page](https://github.com/pythonlover02/Proton-Sarek/releases)
-2. Now follow the instruction of the installation for Flatpak Steam or Native Steam

-##  *Native*

-3. Create a ~/.local/share/Steam/compatibilitytools.d/ directory if it does not exist.
+2. Create a ~/.local/share/Steam/compatibilitytools.d/ directory if it does not exist.

-4. Extract the release inside
+3. Extract the release inside

-5. Log in inside Steam and go to the option menu, then compatibility and check Enable "Enable Steam Play for all other titles", instead of the default proton, choose the one that you downloaded.
+4. Log in inside Steam and go to the option menu, then compatibility and check Enable "Enable Steam Play for all other titles", instead of the default proton, choose the one that you downloaded.

-6. Restart and thats it!!!
+5. Restart and thats it!!!
 Enjoy :P

-## *Flatpak*
+### Flatpak:

+1. Download a release from the release [page](https://github.com/pythonlover02/Proton-Sarek/releases)

-3. Create a ~/.var/app/com.valvesoftware.Steam/data/Steam/compatibilitytools.d/ directory if it does not exist.
+2. Create a ~/.var/app/com.valvesoftware.Steam/data/Steam/compatibilitytools.d/ directory if it does not exist.

-4. Extract the release inside
+3. Extract the release inside

-5. Log in inside Steam and go to the option menu, then compatibility and check Enable "Enable Steam Play for all other titles", instead of the default proton, choose the one that you downloaded.
+4. Log in inside Steam and go to the option menu, then compatibility and check Enable "Enable Steam Play for all other titles", instead of the default proton, choose the one that you downloaded.

-6. Restart and thats it!!!
+5. Restart and thats it!!!
 Enjoy :P

 ## Roadmap:
 Current status and upcoming changes for the Builds.
 The following features are categorized based on their current development status: